KxSystems/docs/docs/wp/blockchain/index.md

 table](/q4m3/14_Introduction_to_Kdb+/#143-partitioned-tables)
 structures help to more easily manage large datasets and enable query optimization.
-For more information on the benefits of partitioned databases, see whitepaper “[Columnar Database and Query Optimization](../columnar_database_and_query_optimization.pdf)”.
+For more information on the benefits of partitioned databases, see white paper “[Columnar Database and Query Optimization](../columnar_database_and_query_optimization.pdf)”.

 For `mainDB`, each table contains a common column named `height`